BigBangData/Puns/README.md

 - view is the ultimate goal of signing up and logging in, it's where the action happens, and only place logging out is possible
 - after logging in, signup/login redirect to view

-Todo:
+Ideas:
 - Spacy doesn't seem to get answers correct (see below).
-Try another method?
+Try another method such as phonetic similarity.
-`select * from answer where id=16;`
-- Jenny wants confetti when user gets it right
+- Jenny wants confetti when user gets it right.
-- extra credit: embelish view pages, add some images without giving away the answer
+- Embelish view pages, add some images without giving away the answer, or maybe just after giving the answer.
+- Maybe add "confetti" every time except instead it's an image related to the answer.
+- Unsure how much fun it is to submit and get it wrong too often, maybe instead of congratulating or not, just show the scors given the models, and let user see how the model does instead of how user does.

 Tech Debt:
 ```